joshpencheon/csv_to_parquet/README.md

 ```
 Output `.parquet` files will appear in `data/out/`.

-# Direct to Parquet
+# Direct to Parquet, using Sqoop

+At the current point in time, I'm not sold on Sqoop's advantages; it requires a more complex toolchain (alleviated by Docker), and one of its key USPs from our point of view (schema type mapping) appears flakey, at least with Oracle.

+## Setup:

-You need JDBC dirvers available:
+You need JDBC drivers available:

 ```
 $ ls /path/to/jdbc/